Agrawal-Samarth/EcoSense/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is a private repository and is not licensed under any open-source license.
+All rights reserved.
+Access is restricted to authorized users only.

 ## 🙏 Acknowledgments